Skelton Castle: Country house

 The present house is built of dressed sandstone with a roof of Lakeland slate.
 It is a two-storey block with a 5-bay frontage.
 It incorporates some remains of the medieval castle.
 The house was built c.1770 and extended in 1810-1817 by Ignatius Bonomi.

 It was constructed between 1788 and 1817 for John Wharton, Member of Parliament for Beverley who had inherited the ruined Skelton Castle from his father Joseph Hall-Stevenson in 1786.
 John Wharton had changed his name from Hall-Stevenson to Wharton to comply with the terms of a legacy.
 He inherited a considerable fortune from his aunt, much of which he spent of demolishing the castle and building his new home.
 He died childless and in poverty in 1843 and Skelton devolved to his nephew John Thomas Wharton of Gilling.
 The property then descended in the Wharton family to William Henry Anthony Wharton, High Sheriff of Yorkshire for 1925, and on his death in 1938, to his daughter Margaret Winsome Ringrose Wharton.
 She had married Christopher Hildyard Ringrose, a Royal Navy captain, who had added the additional surname of Wharton to that of Ringrose.
 She lived there until at least 1986, by which time her relative, Major Wharton, actually ran the estate on account of her age.
+Major Wharton died in 2026 and the future of the castle is now unknown.